Basics of Trust Region Controllers in Xopt¶

 Defining a TuRBO Controller¶

-Currently, Xopt supports 3 different TuRBO controller types, the most basic of which is the OptimizeTurboController
+Currently, Xopt supports 3 different TuRBO controller types, the most basic of which is the OptimizeTurboController.
+To create this controller we need to define our optimization problem and some data.

 import numpy as np